Hash oil: Solventless extracts: Hash rosin

 Hash rosin has recently become a top quality, highly prized product in the cannabis market.
-For dabbing, it is considered to be the cleanest form of concentrating cannabis, as it requires only ice, water (instead of chemical solvents like butane), heat, pressure, and collection tools.
+For dabbing, it is considered to be the cleanest form of concentrating cannabis, as it requires only ice, water (instead of organic solvents like butane), heat, pressure, and collection tools.
 Cannabis flower material is washed with ice water, and strained using filters in sequential micron size to isolate intact trichomes and their heads into ice water hash.
-The microns that are held in highest regards are the 73u and 90u, as this is where the resin heads reside.
+The microns that are held in highest regards are the 73μ and 90μ, as this is where the resin heads reside.
 These are sometimes isolated and sold as one of the highest quality, most expensive cannabis products in the market today, known as "full melt" because it will dab fine without having to be pressed.
-"Full spectrum" hash rosin will normally come from 45u-159u, as smaller and larger particles are likely to be too unrefined or broken stalks of the trichomes.
+"Full spectrum" hash rosin will normally come from 45μ-159μ, as smaller and larger particles are likely to be too unrefined or broken stalks of the trichomes.

 This hash is then pressed at the appropriate temperature and pressure to squeeze the oils out of the hash, and is collected with metal tools and parchment paper.
 Just like hydrocarbon extraction, the quality of the final product depends greatly on the quality of the starting material.
 This is emphasized even more so with hash rosin due to its lower yield percentages compared to solvent-derived concentrates (.3-8% rosin vs 10-20% hydrocarbon).
 Hash rosin producers often touch on how growing cannabis for hash production is different than growing for flower production, as some strains will be deceptive with their looks regarding yields.

 Legality

 In Canada, hash oil – defined as a chemically concentrated extract having up to 90% THC potency – was approved for commerce in October 2018.

 In the United States, regulations specifically for hash oil have not been issued as of 2019, but hemp seed oil – along with hulled hemp seeds and hemp seed protein – were approved as generally recognized as safe (GRAS) in December 2018, indicating that "these products can be legally marketed in human foods for these uses without food additive approval, provided they comply with all other requirements and do not make disease treatment claims".

+In Germany, the KCanG (Cannabis law) from April 1, 2024 allows the possession of a certain amount of Cannabis products for adults.
+However, extraction of cannabinoids from the plants, and thus hash oil, is still illegal in general.
+The term extraction is not defined in the law but refers in most definitions to the use of an extractive such as butane or ethanol.
+As this is not used in the production of rosin it is uncertain whether rosin is a legal cannabis resin according to KCanG due to the mechanical process of production or an illegal one, since of the extractive purpose.